We've independently reviewed this article to make sure it's as accurate as we can make it.

 Is It Bad to Have Two Air Filters?

-If you’ve read this far you’ve probably come to this conclusion on your own.
-In most many, if not most cases, two filters are not a good idea.
-Despite what all the people who would like you to buy a filter would have you believe.
+If you’ve read this far, you’ve probably come to this conclusion on your own.
+In many, if not most cases, two in-line filters are not a good idea.
+Despite what all the people who would like you to buy a filter would have you believe!

 As stated above, it’s all going to come down to the amount of airflow your system needs and not reducing it.